JordiAlonsoEsteve/JordiAlonsoEsteve.github.io/_posts/Optimization/2025-12-25-SteepestDescent.md

 Importantly, note that the notion of distance depends on $L$ and $m$.
 In particular, note that if $L$ is huge, the gradient must be very small in order to enter the quadratic convergence regime!
 The more stable the Hessian is, the better.
 Intuitively, lower $L$ implies that the function resembles a quadratic function and hence the second order Taylor approximaton is better.
 This is particularly relevant for log-barrier methods but we will not dive into that here.

-## Some comments on equality costrained optimization
+## Some comments on equality constrained optimization
 Let's consider the following minimization problem:

 $$